Terradue/doc-developer-sandbox/source/developer/wps.rst

        :language: xml
        :tab-width: 2

-We added informational attributes for the WPS to the *<workflow>* tag:
+Note the informational attributes for the WPS in the *<workflow>* tag:

 .. container:: context-application-descriptor-file